 What’s wrong with learning to appreciate another culture through its style, food, or artifacts?

 What Flavor Would You Like: Vanilla Lockstep or Critical Thinker?

 An open discussion of ideas and differences—without coddling—is part of how we raise citizens who can think outside the box, who have the courage to innovate, who learn critical thinking, who are autonomous adults.

 If you struggle with parenting issues, from learning to understand the needs of a newborn to helping your college-age child negotiate the culture of trigger warnings and safe spaces, treatment with an experienced therapist can help.
-Give me a call at 212-353-0296 or send me an email, and we’ll get started.
-I look forward to speaking with you.
+If you’d like to learn more, reach out to me here.